How to stay on top of assignments and exams

 • Writing a short answer or mini essay from memory

-It feels harder than passive reading because it is – but that’s why it works.
-Struggling to remember something helps your brain strengthen those connections.
-If you make mistakes, that’s totally fine – they will actually help the information stick.
+It’s a bit harder than passive reading, but that’s because it works.
+Struggling to remember something helps your brain make connections, so even if you make mistakes the information will still stick.

 Use regular, spaced practice